Tobacco Treatment Guide: For Patients and Their Families

 • Makes you like smoking less because it blocks the effects of nicotine.

 If you have questions or thoughts about using ENDS, talk with your tobacco treatment specialist.
-For more information, read Frequently Asked Questions About Electronic Smoking Devices.
+Read Frequently Asked Questions About Electronic Smoking Devices to learn more.

-Here are some suggestions for your quit date.
+Here are some things to try on your quit date.

-• Get rid of any reminders of smoking (cigarettes, lighters, ashtrays), if you haven’t done so already.
+• Get rid of any reminders of smoking if you haven’t done so already.
+This includes cigarettes, lighters, ashtrays.

 • Review and use the tips in this guide.